Skip to content

 White polyester underfloor batts that push into place and self-support under a raised timber floor

-Side by side, honestly
+Side by side

 Cellulose vs polyester: the clean comparison.

 Nine things a homeowner actually cares about.
-On some, cellulose wins; on some, polyester does; on plenty, the honest answer is “depends on the cavity.”
+On some, cellulose wins; on some, polyester does; on plenty, the answer is “depends on the cavity.”
 I've flagged each one.

 Comparison of pumped-in cellulose fibre versus polyester batts for home insulation in South East Queensland, across best-use, install method and gaps, fire, pests, moisture, handling and sensitivities, settling, removability, and guarantee.